qu3vipon/drf-service-layer/README.md

 1. Fat Models, Skinny Views <br>
    This is one of the most popular ways to split business logic from views.
 To keep your views light, all the heavy codes go into "fat" models.
-The problem is that as your project gets bigger, there are too many codes in your models and they get too many responsibilities.
-Besides, there are some cases when your business logic doesn't require any database access.
-There is no reason for them to be in models, which is not quite reasonable.
+The problem is that, as your project gets bigger, models become fatter and have too many responsibilities.
+They become "god" models over "fat" ones in the end.
+Besides, there are some cases when your business logic doesn't require any database access or refers to multiple tables.
+In these cases, it's ambiguous which model should manage the logic.

 2. QuerySet/Managers <br>